Kia ora koutou,

 Materials and equipment

-Base Paraikete Whero or red woolen fabric/selection of fabrics and textiles, sewing needles, cotton, wool for stitching, sharp scissors, a visual diary for drawings.
+Selection of fabrics and textiles, sewing needles, cotton, wool for stitching, sharp scissors, a visual diary for storing ideas/influences/drawings.

-Layout: Do some experimental drawings of how you will lay your imagery out on your paraikete, this will help you understand how your visuals will sit and the narrative flow.
+Layout: Do some experimental drawings of how you might lay your imagery out on your paraikete, this will help you understand how your visuals will sit and how the narrative you are expressing, flows.

 Equipment provided: Tables and chairs